-Student Health Services promotes holistic health care.
-We prepare and educate students to advocate for their individual health needs.
-We do this as a campus health resource, primary care provider group, and an insurance plan sponsor.
-These services support students in the performance of their academic endeavors.
-Our Ignatian tradition integrates the physical, mental, spiritual, and emotional aspects of the student's life.
+Student Health Services is committed to care of the whole person.
+Our Jesuit tradition integrates the physical, mental, spiritual, and emotional aspects of each student's life.
+We do this as a campus health resource, primary care provider group, and insurance plan sponsor.
+Our services will support students in the performance of their academic endeavors.
+Our students will be educated and prepared to make healthy choices throughout their lives.